vraravam/natsumi-browser/README.md

 ![](https://github.com/greeeen-dev/natsumi-browser/blob/main/images/tab-groups.gif?raw=true)

+## Installation
+This skin is not available on the Zen Mods page, as this isn't intended to be a Mod.
+You will need to install it by making the chrome.css file your userChrome.css file.

+Read the [guide for live editing Zen Browser](https://docs.zen-browser.app/guides/live-editing) for more details.

 ## Configs
 - `natsumi.theme.disable-blur`: Disables blurring for Natsumi URLbar and Zen Sidebar.
 Use this if Zen Browser lags too much.